-This is proof that directives from robots.txt file are can respected by GoogleBot.
-Only valuable and unique pages should be indexed – such clean profile of URLs in search results gives you a greater chance for high visibility.
+This is proof that GoogleBot respects directives from the robots.txt file.
+Only valuable and unique pages should be indexed – such a clean profile of URLs in search results gives you a greater chance for high visibility.

-This is a big French website – www.docs-en-stock.com (recently re-branded from dacodoc.fr).
-The purpose of its existence is to enable users buy and sell articles, publications etc. It suffered from major Panda issues.
+This is a big French website – www.pimido.com (recently re-branded from dacodoc.fr).
+The purpose of its existence is to enable users to buy and sell articles, publications, etc. It suffered from major Panda issues.

 Here, you can read the deeper analysis of dacodoc.fr case, published on Deepcrawl.com.